ireaneus/LivingWaters/src/data/blog-posts/OneAnotherComfort.md

 Q1.
 What do *encouragement* and *comfort* look like in practice within the church today?

-- Doing what the word of God says **(James 5:13-20, Hebrews 10:24-25, Romans 15:5)**
+Answer.
 - Praying for and healing the sick - **James 5**
 - Believing your prayers are heard by God  - **James 5**
 - Confessing to one another our sins - being accountable to one another - **James 5**
 - Stimulate on another to love and good deeds - **Hebrews 10:24-25**
 - Regular assembling together - **Hebrews 10:24-25**
 - Being like-minded - **Romans 12:15-16; 15:5, 2 Corinthans 13:11**
 - Live in peace - **2 Corinthians 13:11**
 - Rejoice and weep with those, associate with the lowly - **Romans 12:15-16**
 - Bear one another's burdens - **Galatians 6:1-2**
 - **1 Thessalonians 5:14** - *"We urge you, brethren, admonish the unruly, encourage the fainthearted, help the weak, be patient with everyone."*
 - **Colossians 3:16** - *"Let the word of Christ richly dwell within you, with all wisdom teaching and admonishing one another with psalms and hymns and spiritual songs, singing with thankfulness in your hearts to God.”*
 - **Philippians 2:1-2** - *“Therefore if there is any encouragement in Christ, if there is any  consolation of love, if there is any fellowship of the Spirit, if any affection and compassion, make my joy complete by being of the same mind, maintaining the same love, united in spirit, intent on one purpose.”*

 Q2.
 How have you experienced the comfort of God through another believer?